andresaraujo/atom-angular2-snippets/README.md

 ### HTML

-* ngFor -> Creates a snippet for ngFor directive
+* ng2For -> Creates a snippet for ngFor directive

-* ngIf -> Creates a snippet for ngIf directive
+* ng2If -> Creates a snippet for ngIf directive

-* ngSwitch -> Creates a snippet for ngSwitch directive
+* ng2Switch -> Creates a snippet for ngSwitch directive

-* ngClass -> Creates a snippet for ngClass directive.
+* ng2Class -> Creates a snippet for ngClass directive.

-* ngModel -> Creates a snippet for ngModel directive.
+* ng2Model -> Creates a snippet for ngModel directive.